-- If the data were pipeline imaged, then the pipeline identified line-free channels will be listed in \.continuum.dat or \.cont.dat files in the calibrated directory and can be inspected in the WebLog by checking out task hif\findcont. - If the data were manually imaged, the \scriptForImaging.py file in the script directory may contain the uvcontsub task with the line-free channels identified by the ALMA staff member.
+- If the data were pipeline imaged, then the line-free channels identified by the pipeline will be listed in .continuum.dat or .cont.dat files in the calibrated directory and can be inspected in the WebLog by checking out task hif_findcont. - If the data were manually imaged, the scriptForImaging.py file in the script directory may contain the uvcontsub task with the line-free channels identified by the ALMA staff member.